ADimeo/Faultynet/FaulControllersREADME.md

 the injection period ends, e.g. after each burst, or after each degradation step.
 When in the degradation pattern, `fault_args[0]` can contain `{}`.
 This position is then filled by the degradation pattern.

+Do note that these commands are executed from the host file system, but within the container.
+This behavior can be modified by adding the `--all` flag to the executed `nsenter` command.

 ### Patterns
 #### burst